 China and India are expected to witness strong adoption of all-flash solutions during the forecast period

 The US is a leading country for data center flash storage adoption, followed by Germany, China, the UK, and Japan.
 The data center market in US is growing due to investments from colocation providers, hyperscale data center operators, enterprises, and government agencies.
-Growing internet penetration, increasing the use of social media, rising smartphone penetration, increasing adoption of the public cloud and hybrid cloud services.
+Growing internet penetration, increasing the use of social media, the rising smartphone penetration, the increasing adoption of the public cloud and hybrid cloud servicesare the factors driving the market globally.
 The adoption of all-flash storage solutions has increased in several industries, and the growing internet traffic, coupled with infrastructure supporting IoT and artificial intelligence workloads in data centers, will increase all-flash adoption during the forecast period in existing and new facilities.

 In the APAC region, China and India are expected to witness strong adoption of all-flash solutions during the forecast period.
 The adoption of all-flash systems in Southeast Asia is currently low, however, it is expected to have an impact on the global data center flash storage market after 2022.
 Increasing investments from hyperscale service providers, adoption of managed hosting services, procurement of high-performance computing infrastructure, high occupancy rates in colocation facilities are likely to drive the all-flash across the market in APAC during the forecast period.